-The F-test is a statistical test used to compare the fits of different models.
-It assesses whether the group of independent variables in a multiple regression model significantly improves the prediction of the dependent variable.
+The F-test is a statistical method employed to compare the goodness-of-fit between different models.
+It assesses whether the group of independent variales in a multiple regression model significantly improves the prediction of the dependent variable.
 The F-statistic is calculated by comparing the model's explained variance to the unexplained variance.
-A significant F-test indicates that the model explains a significant portion of the variance in the dependent variable (Kline, 2015).
-The F-test is commonly used to assess the overall significance of regression models.
+A significant F-test are emonstrates that the model captures a significant proportion of the variance in the dependent variable.
+(Kline, 2015).
+The F-test is widely utilized to evaluate the overall significance of regression models.